-Your cat might not be using a litter box for the first time, yet you see them vomiting after using it.
+Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

-At first, you might think a dirty litter box, improper diet, digestive issues, or such reasons account for the cat’s throwing up undigested food, but this is not always true.
+At first, you might think a dirty litter box, improper diet, digestive issues, or similar reasons are causing the cat to throw up undigested food, but this is not always true.

-While you are worried about why your cat keeps throwing up, it can be due to various reasons, from mild to major, yet often linked to post-litter box vomiting.
-If your baby uses it for the first time, it’s an apparent reason.
+While you’re concerned about why your cat keeps vomiting, it can be due to various reasons, ranging from mild to major, and is often linked to post-litter box vomiting.
+If your cat is using it for the first time, that’s an obvious reason.

-Yet, understanding which reasons are responsible for cat vomiting, especially due to post-litter box usage, is worth it so you can prevent it for your cat and ease it.
-So, without any further ado, let’s dig into the details!
+However, understanding the underlying causes of your cat’s vomiting, especially related to post-litter box use, is important so you can prevent it and ease your cat’s discomfort.
+So, without further ado, let’s dig into the details!

 Possible Causes of Post-Litter Box Vomiting